CodePushGo/website/src/content/blog/en/how-to-customize-build-scripts-with-capacitor-cli.md

 }
 ```

--   The `webDir` setting in `capacitor.config.json` tells Capacitor where to locate your compiled web assets for inclusion in the native builds.
+-   The `webDir` setting in `capacitor.config.json` tells React Native where to locate your compiled web assets for inclusion in the native builds.
 -   After making changes to `capacitor.config.json`, you need to run `cap sync` to ensure your native projects are updated.

 Next, we'll explore how you can modify these settings to customize your builds even further.

 ## Modifying Build Scripts

-You can tweak Capacitor's default build process to better suit your project needs.
+You can tweak React Native's default build process to better suit your project needs.
 Here's how:

 ### Config File Settings